Bright3stday/map/README.md

 # map
 uses python to search the address on google maps

+## Note: On every push, any changes to the python file will be linted using flake8.

 ## Step 1

 Copy repo by using command `git clone https://github.com/Bright3stday/map.git`